Kevin P. Coughlin

-Kevin P. Coughlin is a photojournalist, writer, governmental photographer, pilot, and aerial cinematographer.
-He is the former executive photographer to New York Governor Kathy Hochul and to New York's previous Governor Andrew M. Cuomo.
+Kevin P. Coughlin is a photojournalist, senior technical photographer, aerial cinematographer, public affairs officer and pilot.
+He is the former executive photographer to New York Governors Kathy Hochul and Andrew M. Cuomo.
 His photographs at Ground Zero following the September 11, 2001 attacks on the World Trade Center and while covering funerals and memorial services of fallen fire fighters, police officers, and emergency personnel killed as a result of the attacks are included in the 2002 Pulitzer Prize awarded to The New York Times for Public Service.
 In addition to The New York Times, his photographs have appeared in the New York Post, New York Daily News, Newsday, The Philadelphia Inquirer, The Los Angeles Times, Bloomberg News, Business Week, People, Sports Illustrated, Rolling Stone, Time, USA Today and The Wall Street Journal.
 He has also written magazine articles for GQ and News Photographer.